-So overall, helm going to provide the more benefits, that is repeatability, reliability, and it can manage multiple environments with the same templates.
+So overall, helm going to provide more benefits, that is repeatability, reliability, and it can manage multiple environments with the same templates.

-And it’s going to facilitate easy collaboration as everything will be defined within the files and no configurations will go out of the file.
+And it’s going to facilitate easy collaboration as everything will be defined within the files, and no configurations will go out of the file.

-So the entire file can be versioned and it can be integrated easily with the CI/CD environment and it can handle any complex environment within the production world.
+So the entire file can be versioned, and it can be integrated easily with the CI/CD environment, and it can handle any complex environment within the production world.